+Bottom-up stock selection based on fundamental analysis.
+HRI's universe is vast with over 5,000 listed companies.
 HIML's investment process is driven by bottom-up stock selection, based on extensive fundamental research of the universe of smaller companies that make up the telecommunications, multimedia, and technology sectors.
-HRI is arguably unique amongst all other closed-ended strategies, as it is the only one to exclusively focus on small to mid-size companies in the aforementioned sectors.
-This suggests that HRI might offer several advantages, such as diversification benefits and unique sources of alpha.
+HRI is unique amongst all other closed-ended strategies, as it is the only one to exclusively focus on small to mid-size companies in the aforementioned sectors.
+Where even its closest peers, based on size, style, or valuation metrics, lack the clear focus of HRI on this comparatively narrow band of companies.
+This means that irrespective of all the advantages we outline in this note, HRI is a truly unique offering.
+A fact which brings several advantages with it, such as diversification benefits and unique sources of alpha.

-While HIML's investment process is designed to capture what the team believes are most exciting opportunities within telecommunications, multimedia, and technology, it is more nuanced than simply picking the most attractive growth stories.
-Other important factors besides a company's growth prospects are the team's sensitive approach to valuations and their commitment to diversification.
-In the case of valuations, they are looking for companies that are capable of making decent returns on capital, or those with earnings growth which can propel them to a single-digit P/E within a reasonable period.
+While HIML's investment process is designed to capture the most exciting opportunities within telecommunications, multimedia, and technology, it is far more nuanced than simply picking the most attractive growth stories.
+The most important factors besides a company's growth prospects are the team's sensitive approach to valuations and their commitment to diversification.
+In the case of valuations, they are looking for companies that are capable of making decent returns on capital, or those with earnings growth which will propel them to a single-digit P/E within a reasonable period.
 When it comes to diversification, the team holds a range of companies, not simply based on size or style, but also on less apparent factors like end-consumer type.
 Diversification is also achieved through HRI's large number of holdings (c.350), which helps to reduce the at-times-substantial idiosyncratic risk of their investments.